-At dinner parties wine will usually be served at some point during the evening.
-Knowing how to open, decant, and pour a wine is important, so work on developing a flawless and flashy technique.
+At dinner parties, the wine will usually be served at some point during the evening.
+Knowing how to open, decant, and pour wine is important, so work on developing a flawless and flashy technique.

 I never try to rush the slicing, dicing, and mincing.
 It should be an exact process.
 I want my slices to be of uniform width and my dice and mince to be consistently the same throughout.

 I’m truly amazed at the knife skills some chefs possess.
 But one must remember, these people are professionals.
 They do this for a living, and sometimes speed is of the essence.
-Click on Kitchn Cooking School Day – Knife Skills to see how it is done correctly.
-And, of course, practice makes perfect (or at least make you look better)
+Click on Kitchen Cooking School Day – Knife Skills to see how it is done correctly.
+And, of course, practice makes perfect (or at least make you look better).

 Start with a smaller knife (6″ to 8″ blade and work your way up to a 10″ blade).
-I started with a santoku knife with a 7″ cutting length, but I now use a chef’s knife with a 10″ cutting length.
+I started with a Santoku knife with a 7″ cutting length, but I now use a chef’s knife with a 10″ cutting length.
 It will take a while to get used to the feel of the larger-sized knife, but the extra cutting length shortens the dicing/mincing time considerably.
-The santoku knife characteristically has a straight cutting black while the chef’s knife is arced a bit allowing a better rocking and rolling action to your dicing and mincing.
+The Santoku knife characteristically has a straight cutting back while the chef’s knife is arced a bit, allowing a better rocking and rolling action to your dicing and mincing.

-Caution: Watch your fingers, or parts of them could end of in the dice.
+Caution: Watch your fingers, or parts of them could end in the dice.

-As you get better and, become more proficient with your technique, be more aggressive with you flipping action and flip the food higher.
-Having food stains on your ceiling gives testament to the fact that you’ve been doing this for awhile.
+As you get better and become more proficient with your technique, be more aggressive with your flipping action and flip the food higher.
+Having food stains on your ceiling gives testament to the fact that you’ve been doing this for a while.

 Nothing is quite as impressive as having your host don a tuxedo jacket and prepare a Caesar salad while your guests watch.
 The key to this is having the proper equipment, having a great Caesar salad recipe, and having all of your ingredients organized in your prep area.
 It also helps if you are very familiar with the recipe, and you’ve practiced.
 You’ll score extra points if you perform this on a serving cart.

-I cover this in another section of this site, so click on Caesar Salad Without A Net.
-If they have never had a Caesar salad with homemade dressing, they are in for an unforgettable treat.
+I cover this in another section of Dinner Parties and More, so click on Caesar Salad Without A Net.
+If your guests have never had a Caesar salad with homemade dressing, they are in for an unforgettable treat.
 And your name will be mentioned far and wide.

 I will feature two dishes that involve a flame.
-The first is crème Brule.
+The first is Crème Brule.
 It is essentially a custard where a covering of sugar is sprinkled over the top and then caramelized with a torch.
 It is delicious and showy.
-Make sure your guest see the whole process.
+Make sure your guests see the whole process.
 To see my recipe, click on Crème Brule – A Fitting Ending To A Great Meal.